 1. A Full Body Workout

-According to Speedo, 30 minutes of swimming can burn up to 350 calories.
-This intense workout means that your heart and lungs work harder to pump oxygen around your body, which in-turn leads to better cardiovascular health.
+According to Swimming.org, 30 minutes of swimming can burn up to 450 calories, depending on the stroke you choose.
+This intense workout means that your heart and lungs work harder to pump oxygen around your body, which in turn leads to better cardiovascular health.

 Swimming can be seen as a mini-resistance workout, as you kick with your legs and push through the water with your arms and shoulders.
 Your core also works hard as your swim, which will help your abs and hips.